juancolacelli/juancolacelli.com/content/_index.en.md

 ---
 title: Poopbits
 type: page
-description: Creators of DROID7, Poopbits is an small indie game studio focused on retro pixelart games.
+description: Creators of DROID7, Poopbits is a small indie game studio focused on retro pixelart games.
 ---